About the Active Learning Center

 The Active Learning Center classroom is designed to promote engagement, creativity, and collaboration.
 The classroom, made possible through a grant from Steelcase Education, allows for a better understanding of how learning takes place, and how smarter, more active learning spaces help.
 The Active Learning Center is located in the lower level of Madonna Hall, at the intersection of D’Youville College and Leonardo da Vinci High School.

-For details regarding the Active Learning Center, including use, contact Leah MacVie at email@example.com.
+The Active Learning Center is managed by the ITI.
+To reserve the Active Learning Center, please place a request in 25Live.
+For details regarding the Active Learning Center, contact Leah MacVie at firstname.lastname@example.org.

 Open to all D’Youville and da Vinci faculty.
 No need to sign up; just show up.
 Every attendee receives a pack of D’Youville IDEA cards.